 - Don’t eat close to bedtime.
 Eating right before bed can cause heartburn and disrupt your sleep.
 Try to finish your last meal or snack at least two hours before you turn in.

-But if you try all of the above and don’t see any improvement, it might be time to speak to a professional.
+If you try all of the above and don’t see any improvement, it might be time to speak to a professional.
 We know, it can be tempting to just pop a pill and pass out, but the side effects of sleep aids are real.
-Chronic sleeplessness is a serious problem with serious implications for your health, and you shouldn’t just accept it.
-Sometimes the only effective insomnia treatments require digging deeper than natural sleeping remedies.
+Sometimes the only effective insomnia treatment requires digging deeper than just searching for the best sleep aids.

-Sleep deprivation and insomnia are serious problems, but the side effects of sleep aids can be even more serious and longer-lasting.
+Sleep deprivation and insomnia are serious problems, but the short- and long-term side effects of sleeping pills can be even more serious and longer-lasting.
 Of course, trying to navigate the world of natural sleeping remedies and insomnia treatments can be confusing — especially if you’re exhausted!
 So here’s a quick recap of everything you need to remember about sleep aids:

 - Both prescription and over-the-counter sleep aids are massively overused in our society, and very easy to misuse.
 But even when used correctly, they can have serious side effects.